Past festival performers

 Played from the heart and soul through the fingers and flowing with vivid tropical images, Hawaiian ki ho'alu (slack key) is truly one of the great acoustic guitar traditions of the world.
 In slack key, some of the strings are "slacked" from the standard guitar tuning, with the thumb playing the bass notes while the other fingers play the melody and improvise in a finger-picked style.

-Free and open to the public 11a-4p day of the concert with lots of free parking!
-Browse a variety of island themed gifts, home decor, accessorites, apparel and more.
-Plus Hawaiian plate lunches, authentic island-style shave ice and outdoor entertainment.
+Free and open to the public 11a-4p day of the concert.
+Browse a variety of island themed gifts, home decor, accessorites, apparel, plus Hawaiian plate lunches, authentic island-style shave ice and outdoor entertainment.

 REDONDO BEACH PERFORMING ARTS CENTER